aaronvincent/cosmion/README.md

 10) The time between this collision and the previous collision (s).
 11) A flag indicating whether the particle has left the star.
 If the flag is 0, the particle has collided within the star.
 If the flag is 1, this row records the properties of the particle as enters the surface of the star.
 If the flag is 2, the particle has escaped the star's gravitational potential, and this row records the initial properties of a newly spawned particle.
 If the flag is 3, this row records the properties of the particle as exits the surface of the star.
 12) The rate a which the particle will collide at this radius and speed (s^-1).
-13) The number of the nuclear species that the particle collided with, as listed in the stellar data file.
-A value of 0 indicates no collision.

 Note that the first row indicates the initial properties of the spawned particle.